-BTB may proportionally distribute to Trust Unitholders on each distribution date such percentage of the Distributable Income of BTB for the month immediately preceding the month in which the distribution date falls, as the Trustees may determine in their discretion, and, in the case of a distribution made on December 31, BTB may distribute an amount at least equal to its taxable income calculated prior to such distributions, in accordance with the next succeeding paragraph hereof.
+BTB may proportionally distribute to Trust Unitholders on each distribution date such percentage of BTB's of the income that can be distributed for the month immediately preceding the month in which the distribution date falls, as the Trustees may determine at their discretion, and, in the case of a distribution made on December 31, BTB may distribute an amount at least equal to its taxable income calculated prior to such distributions, in accordance with the next succeeding paragraph hereof.

-On the last day of each Taxation Year, an amount equal to the net income of BTB for such Taxation Year, determined in accordance with the provisions of the Tax Act other than paragraph 82(I)(b) and subsection 104(6) thereof, including net realized capital gains (other than i) income and taxable capital gains of BTB arising on or in connection with an in specie redemption of Units which are paid or payable by BTB to redeeming Unitholders, ii) capital gains the tax on which may be offset by capital losses carried forward from prior years or is recoverable by BTB and iii) net income and net realized capital gains of BTB for the taxation year otherwise distributed or made payable to the Unitholders during such year) and the non-taxable portion of net realized capital gains of BTB, may be payable to Unitholders of record at the close of business on such day (whether or not such day is a business day).
+On the last day of each Taxation Year, an amount equal to BTB's net income for such Taxation Year, determined in accordance with the provisions of the Tax Act other than paragraph 82(I)(b) and subsection 104 (6) thereof, including BTB's net realized capital gains (other than i) income and taxable capital gains arising on or in connection with an in specie redemption of Units which are paid or payable by BTB to redeeming Unitholders, ii) capital gains the tax on which may be offset by capital losses carried forward from prior years or is recoverable by BTB and iii) BTB's net income and net realized capital gains for the taxation year otherwise distributed or made payable to the Unitholders during such year) and the non-taxable portion of BTB's net realized capital gains, may be payable to Unitholders of record at the close of business on such day (whether or not such day is a business day).

-The Trustees may designate and make payable any income or capital gains realized by BTB as a result of the redemption of Trust Units (including any income or capital gains realized by BTB on the redemption of Trust Units in specie) pursuant to Section 7.16 of the Contract of Trust to the redeeming Unitholders in accordance with subsection 7.16.7(g) of the Contract of Trust.
+The Trustees may designate and make payable any income or capital gains realized by BTB as a result of the redemption of Trust Units (including any income or capital gains realized by BTB on the redemption of Trust Units in specie) pursuant to Section 7.16 of the Contract of Trust to the redeeming Unitholders in accordance with subsection 7.16.7 (g) of the Contract of Trust.

-Distributions, if any, payable to Trust Unitholders pursuant to Article 11 of the Contract of Trust shall be deemed to be distributions of income of BTB (including dividends), net realized taxable capital gains of BTB, BTB capital or other items in such amounts as the Trustees, in their absolute discretion determine and shall be allocated to the Unitholder in the same proportions as distributions received by the Unitholder, subject to the discretion of the Trustees to adopt an allocation method which the Trustees consider to be more reasonable in the circumstances, including in accordance with subsection 7.16.7(g) of the Contract of Trust.
+Distributions, if any, payable to Trust Unitholders pursuant to Article 11 of the Contract of Trust shall be deemed to be distributions of income of BTB (including dividends), net realized taxable capital gains of BTB, BTB capital or other items in such amounts as the Trustees, in their absolute discretion determine and shall be allocated to the Unitholder in the same proportions as distributions received by the Unitholder, subject to the discretion of the Trustees to adopt an allocation method which the Trustees consider to be more reasonable in the circumstances, including in accordance with subsection 7.16.7 (g) of the Contract of Trust.

-For greater certainty any distribution of net realized capital gains of BTB shall include the non-taxable portion of the capital gains of BTB which are included in such distribution.
+For greater certainty any distribution of net realized capital gains of BTB shall include the non-taxable portion of BTB's capital gains which are included in such distribution.